Attila Budavári

 Attila Budavári (1 June 1970) is a Hungarian master organ builder.
-His organ factory, the Pécs Organ Manufactory, is the biggest organbuilding company in Hungary.
+His organ factory, the Pécs Organ Manufactory, is the biggest organ-building company in Hungary.

 Background

-For Attila Budavári the interest of organbuilding was a family heritage coming from his ancestors working at an organbuilding company in Pécs.

-His great-great grandfather, Lipót Schiffrich had arrived Pécs from Vienna to work at Angster organbuilding factory.
-His great grandfather worked at the company as well from his student years and after finishing his studies he continued the work as an organbuilder.
-Moreover, 5 more ancestors of Attila have also worked at the same organbuilding company which was always great motivation for him.
+Budavári's was born into a family with a long history of organ-builders.
+His great-great grandfather, Lipót Schiffrich, was first in line and had arrived in Pécs from Vienna to work at the Angster organ-building factory, multiple other relatives followed his footsteps and worked at the same company.

 Education

-Budavári was only 12 years old when he decided to become an organ builder.
-He attended primary and secondary school in Pécs.
-After finishing his intermediate studies, he continued his education at Kaesz Gyula Apprenticeship Institution in Budapest, between 1988–1990.
-In 1991, he went on a study tour so that he becomes to be able to turn his knowledge about organ building into practice.
-He had spent a year at Oberösterreichische Orgelbauanstalt Kögler GmbH organ building company as an organ builder.
-After some years of interruption, he has continued his studies — already as a company owner — at the Chamber of Crafts Budapest, at its Instrument crafter and repair branch, where he achieved a master's degree.
-In 2011 he was officially qualified to a Silver-wreath Organbuilder Master.
+Budavári attended primary and secondary school in Pécs.
+He continued his education at Kaesz Gyula Apprenticeship Institution in Budapest, between 1988–1990.
+Afterwards, he traveled to learn how to turn his knowledge about organ building into practice.
+He has received a masters degree from the Chamber of Crafts Budapest, from the Instrument Crafter and Repair branch.
+In 2011 he was officially qualified as a Silver-wreath Organbuilder Master.

 Work

-Coming back to Hungary he has found his own company with his brother, Csaba Budavári.
-The company was started in their parents’ garage but when the company started to develop they had the opportunity to buy a workshop in Pécs, so they continued the work there.
-During the 25 years of the company it has become the biggest organ manufacturer of Hungary and also one of the biggest in Europe.
+When Budavári returned to Hungary, he found his own company with his brother, Csaba Budavári.
+The company is operated out of a workshop in the Budavári's hometown of Pécs.
+The Pécs Organ Manufactory has become the biggest organ manufacturers of Hungary, and one of the largest in Europe.

 In 2009 the company created an online store.